dongra02/shortster/README.md

 ### Brief and User Stories

-A coding challenge requiring an application that provides users with "short urls" meeting the following specifications and endpoints:
+A coding challenge requiring an application that provides users with "short URLs" meeting the following specifications and endpoints:

 *	A user can submit a URL and receive a unique shortcode in response.
 *	A user can submit a URL and shortcode and will receive the chosen shortcode if it is available.